Health Professionals > Graduate Nurse Program

 GSHS will be holding a Graduate Information session and tour in May 2021 - date and venue to be advised.
 Please RSVP by contacting our Education Department ph: 5667 5502 or via e-mail: firstname.lastname@example.org

 Introduction to the Graduate Year – expectations, both personal and organisational

 Basic Life Support and ‘No Lift’ manual handling.

 Organisational orientation.
 This includes mandatory Fire Training and an introduction to organisational programs and service, including presentations by key personnel.

 Graduates rotate through all clinical areas at both Korumburra and Leongatha campuses.
-This includes Medical/Surgical, Residential Care and Operating Suite.
+This includes Medical/Surgical, Residential Care and Operating Suite/Day Surgery.
 The emphasis will be to provide broad exposure to all aspects of rural nursing.

 Staff educators will be available as needed and will facilitate meetings throughout your Grad year.
 You will be expected to bring your Graduate Nurse Competency Record to each of these meetings.
 You are required to forward your Preceptor Appraisal, which is completed after each rotation, to the Education Centre.

 Professional development leave

 All Graduates are allocated paid professional development leave to attend 5 paid study days either on campus with the educators and other specialist staff, or off campus at regionally provided seminars.